ALTIBASE/Documents/ReleaseNotes/eng/Altibase_Migration_Center_7_18_Release_Notes.md

 ## 2.1 New Features

-### Support Altibase Windows 2026 as Source and Target Database
+### Support Altibase 8.1 as Source and Target Database
 Altibase 8.1 has been added to the list of supported databases.

 <br/>